ICT4LT Module 2.2

 Multimedia clearly offers many exciting opportunities for language learning.
 The possibility of combining text, images, sound and video in a variety of activities was a major step forward in CALL, but many of the opportunities that this offers have simply not been seized.
 Most multimedia applications tend to be strong on presentation and weak in terms of pedagogy and interaction.
 It often appears that the new generation of software developers, i.e. from the late 1980s onwards, have overlooked or deliberately ignored everything that was learned by the previous generation.

 CALL was highly regarded in its early days because of its ability to individualise learning.
 Language labs were welcomed for similar reasons.
 But language labs fell out of favour because of the "battery chicken syndrome" - i.e. rows and rows of students all doing more or less the same thing.
 The same began to happen with computer labs.
-The mindless drills that were offered in language labs were reincarnated in computer labs in a different form: see Davies (1997:28-29).
-Many multimedia applications are following the same downward path; in spite of all the bells and whistles they are no more than a series of drills in glorious technicolor and stereophonic sound.
+The mindless drills that were offered in language labs were reincarnated in a different form in computer labs: see Davies (1997:28-29).
+Many multimedia applications have followed the same downward path; in spite of all the bells and whistles they are no more than a series of drills in glorious technicolor and stereophonic sound.
 Early CALL was undoubtedly primitive.
-The first microcomputers offered only white text on a black screen, and to a large extent early CALL was based on a behaviouristic, programmed-learning approach - which has now been largely discredited: see Section 3.2 above.
+The first microcomputers offered only white text on a black screen, and to a large extent early CALL was based on a behaviouristic, programmed-learning approach, which has now been largely discredited: see Section 3.2 above.
 Nevertheless, a good deal was learned in the early days about discrete error analysis, the importance of intrinsic feedback as opposed to extrinsic feedback, branching, the concept of a default route through a program, etc. And there were some good simulations, e.g Granville, and programs that made imaginative use of simple graphics, e.g. Quelle Tête and Kopfjäger - all of which were developed in the mid-1980s by Barry Jones.
 Many of the lessons that were learned are described in Laurillard (1993).
 Davies (1997:38) sums up this approach, citing Laurillard (1993):

 The modern approach stresses the importance of guidance rather than control, offering the student a default route through the program as an alternative to browsing, and building in intrinsic rather than extrinsic feedback, so that the learner has a chance to identify his/her own mistakes.